sarahbloom/reflections-weekend-7/README.md

 # OH, THE PLACES WE'VE BEEN

 Reflection is an important part of building applications and working with a team.
 It's common to have a retrospective on a bi-weekly basis during a project and at the end of a project.
-As we approach the end of teir 2, we would like you to reflect on everthing you've accomplished.
-For this assignment, you will be creating a reflection board.
-There should be two views, one to add a reflection and another to display reflections that you've added (most recent at the top).
-You should also be able to remove a reflection.
+This application allows the user to enter in a new reflection and view all reflections.
+Users are able to delete reflections that may no longer be relevant and bookmark favorite reflections.

 ### SETUP

-Create your database and tables using the provided `data.sql` file.
+Database and table information is prodivide in the `data.sql` file.
 Start the server.

 ```
 npm install